 However, just providing traditional widgets that are originally designed for desktop applications with keyboard and mouse input limits their usability on large SIS.
-Fortunately, the JavaFX platform is able to support multi-touch interaction on touch-enabled devices, by providing an event handling infrastructure for multi-touch inputs as well as augmenting the look-and-feel of some basic controls for multi-touch interaction on embedded systems.
+Fortunately, the JavaFX platform is able to support multi-touch interaction on touch-enabled devices, by providing an event handling infrastructure for multi-touch interaction on embedded systems.
 Thus, all JavaFX controls are already touch-enabled and are designed to response to touch inputs.
 Yet, adding multi-user multi-touch support still poses new challenges concerning the look-and-feel of these widgets: